Edited by Gary A. Debele

 Paternity Issues and Trends

-Introduction; Judicial Determination of the Parent-Child Relationship; Voluntary Acknowledgement of Paternity; Assisted Reproductive Technologies; Custody of Embryo; Putative Father’s Adoption Registry; Appendix A – When an Action May be Brought
+Introduction; Judicial Determination of the Parent-Child Relationship; Voluntary Acknowledgement of Paternity; Assisted Reproductive Technologies; Custody of Embryos; Putative Father’s Adoption Registry; Appendix A – When an Action to Determine the Existence or Non-Existence of a Parent-Child Relationship May be Brought

 Introduction; The Custody Evaluator; Ethics of the Evaluator; Overview of the Custody Evaluation; Best Interest Factors; Preparing the Client for a Custody Evaluation; Alternative Tools and Processes; Brief Focused Evaluations; Parenting Plans